dot-layer/blog/content/blog/2018-11-17-stein-baseball.md

 According to [Stanford News](https://news.stanford.edu/2016/12/01/charles-m-stein-extraordinary-statistician-anti-war-activist-dies-96/), the man who was called the “Einstein of the Statistics Department”, was also the first Stanford professor arrested for protesting apartheid and was often involved in anti-war protests.

 On the math-stat side, Stein is the author of a very influential/controversial paper entitled *Inadmissibility of the Usual Estimator for the Mean of a Multivariate Normal Distribution* (1956).
 Bradley Efron and Carl Morris, who were strong supporters of Stein's idea, pinned the term Stein's paradox in their 1977 paper *Stein's Paradox in Statistics*.
-In it, they give a pretty intuitive description of the paradox to which we will go back:
+They loosely described it as follows:

 > The best guess about the future is usually obtained by computing the average of past events.
 Stein's paradox defines circumstances in which there are estimators better than the arithmetic average.

-A few years after Stein's original paper, the point was reinforced by himself and his graduate student, Willard James, when they publised *Estimation with quadratic loss* in 1961.
-There, they construct an estimator better than the arithmetic average *aka* the MLE.
+The arithmetic average in question is indeed the maximum likelihood estimator.
+In 1961, a few years after the original paper, Stein and his graduate student, Willard James, reinforced their point with the paper *Estimation with quadratic loss*, wher they provide an explicit estimator out-performing the MLE in terms of mean squared error.
 Hastie and Efron mark this point as the beginning of something: "It begins the story of shrinkage estimation, in which deliberate biases are introduced to improve overall performance, at a possible danger to individual estimates."
 Suprisingly, Stein's example takes place in a dimension as low as three.

 For the rest of the post, I present the famous baseball example of Efron and Morris involving the batting averages (number of hits/number of times at bat) of 18 major-league baseball players.
 During the 1970 season, when top batter Roberto Clemente had appeared 45 times at bat, seventeen other players had 45 times at bat.
 The first column of the following table provides the batting averages for the eighteen players in question (reproduced with Professor Efron's permission, whom we would like to thank):